 The Commodore refused to take the stand in his own defense.
 Had he done so, he would almost certainly have been acquitted.
 He took the stand in the separate/belated trial of another accused, Andrew Pepall, and subsequently proved his own innocence beyond a doubt.
 (This presumption/conclusion was by all accounts, excepting of course the dogged position maintained in perpetuity by the Ontario Government and it's prosecutors.)
-In his own trial, however, Æmilius the elder was ultimately found guilty, and he and Peter Smith were jointly fined 600K, an astronomical sum in 1924, and the largest such fine ever (to that point) in the entire British Empire!
+In his own trial, however, Æmilius the elder was ultimately found guilty, and he and Peter Smith were jointly fined 600K, an astronomical sum in 1924 ($8.5 million in today's money), and the largest such fine ever to that point in the entire British Empire!
 Jarvis was sentenced to six months in jail, and further was not to be released until the fine had been paid.
 He appealed the latter portion of the ruling, arguing that it –in effect, being such an insurmountable sum– amounted to a life sentence, and the fine was ultimately lowered to 200K.
 The predominant theory as to why he refused to take the stand was, having already lost one son (Bill) in WWI, he wanted to protect Aemilius Jr. and thus took the fall himself, being the bigger fish that the prosecution and Premier Howard Ferguson's government would prefer to land anyways.
 (And, like a dutiful Captain, he went down with the ship.)
-Aemilius Jr. was alas found innocent of the charge.
+Aemilius Jr. was alas found innocent of the charges.

 |Former Ontario Treasurer Peter Smith & |

 the government on Oct.
 24, 1924.
 [Toronto Star]